-Stage 1: the Personal Assistant to the Home Bursar;
+Stage 1: the Home Bursary Administrator;

 Stage 2: the Head Porter;

 Stage 3: the Assistant Dean (for individuals, at least three weeks before the event; for Common Rooms, at least a fortnight before the event).

 Other signatories may be required depending on the venue chosen.
 Should at any stage, the relevant College Officer refuse to sign it, the cancellation of all aspects of the event are the responsibility of the Junior Member whose name appears as applicant on the form.